 The Classical Tutu

-From the late 19th century onwards, the skirt gradually became shorter until it looked like the Classical style tutu that we are the most familiar with today.
+From the late 19th Century, the skirt gradually became shorter until it looked like the Classical style tutu that we are the most familiar with today.

 Designed for maximum ease of movement, the short Classical style tutu sticks straight out horizontally, away from the ballerina’s body.
 It reveals the whole leg line and creates the signature silhouette of a classical ballerina.

 Shorter tutus were established as the norm by the time classical masterpieces such as The Sleeping Beauty (1890) and Swan Lake (1895) premiered.
 Such works demanded increasing virtuosity from the female dancers, allowing them to demonstrate exciting turns and moments of intricate pointework.
 Shorter tutus essentially highlighted the brilliance of the ballerina!

 The slightly bell-shaped Classical style tutu is the style seen in the famous ballet paintings by Edgar Degas.
 It is also the style worn by the Emeralds in George Balanchine’s Jewels (1967).